rpy2/rpy2/doc/source/related_projects.rst

 Developed under of the `scipy <http://scipy.org>` (Scientific Python) umbrella, ipython has an "R magic" mode since its release 0.13.

-Ipython has also a system of noteboks and a server backend, very convenient for running R on remote servers.
-Check its documentation.
+Used with Ipython system of noteboks and a server backend, it is possible to have a lab notebook tracking code and figures in interactive session, as well as broadcast or share a session.
+Check the documentation of iPython for further details.

 .. note::

-   Historical note:
+   The "R magic" seems to be a continuation of the extension to rpy2 :mod:`rnumpy`, developped for rpy2-2.0.x series and unfortunately seemingly unmaintained since then.

-   The "R magic" bears similarities with the extension to rpy2 :mod:`rnumpy`, developped for rpy2-2.0.x series and seemingly unmaintained since then.
+   It is truly great to see no one else but the iPython developers themselves find interest in having R accessible from iPython.

-   More details on rnumpy can be found on the
+   Code historians can find details on the
    `rnumpy page <http://bitbucket.org/njs/rnumpy/wiki/Home>`_